shaibs3/Dream/README.md

 Dream is a Go microservice for ingesting, parsing, and storing process data from different operating systems (Linux, Windows, macOS) for research analytics.
 It supports analytics queries by user, faculty, OS, and time, and is built with Kafka, PostgreSQL, and Docker Compose.

+> **Note:** Due to the scope and requirements of this project, cloud storage was not used.
+Instead, the database schema uses a string field to hold the full command output for each process record.
+This simplifies local development and testing, but may be revisited for scalability in a production environment.

 ## High level architecture

 ## Technology Choices